Mark Ormrod (historian)

-William Mark Ormrod, FRHistS, FSA (1 November 1957 – 2 August 2020) was a Welsh historian who specialised in the Later Middle Ages of England.
+William Mark Ormrod, FRHistS, FSA (1 November 1957–2 August 2020) was a Welsh historian who specialised in the Later Middle Ages of England.
 Born in South Wales, he studied at King's College, London, and then earned his Doctor of Philosophy at Worcester College, Oxford.
 He was employed at a number of institutions, eventually settling at the University of York where he became Dean of the History Faculty and director of the Centre for Medieval Studies.
 He researched and published widely, including nine books and over 80 book chapters.
 Ormrod retired in 2017 and died of cancer in 2020.

 Early life

-Ormrod was born in Neath, South Wales, in 1957 to David and Margaret Ormrod, and had two younger brothers.
-He attended the local grammar school, where he was head boy; he played and sang music.
-He took a first-class undergraduate degree at King's College, London, in 1979, and undertook postgraduate study at Oxford University.
-He researched his D.Phil at Worcester College—examining Edward III's administration between 1346 and 1356—which was awarded in 1984.
+Ormrod was born in Neath, South Wales, on 1 November 1957 to David and Margaret Ormrod, and had two younger brothers.
+He attended the local boys' grammar school, where he was head boy; he played and sang music.
+He took a first-class undergraduate degree at King's College, London, in 1979, and undertook postgraduate study at Worcester College, Oxford.
+He researched his D.Phil on the administration of Edward III's government between the years 1346 and 1356.
+This was awarded in 1984.